discretize/discretize-guides/guides/what-should-i-play/index.md

 | Build | Synergy | DPS | Independence | Basics | Mastery |
 | ---- | --------- | -- | ------------| ------ | ------- |
 | [<Specialization name="Chronomancer" disableLink />](/builds/mesmer/power-chronomancer) | <Rating value="2"/> | <Rating value="4"/> | <Rating value="4"/> | <Rating value="3"/> | <Rating value="4"/> |
 The <Specialization text="Power Chronomancer" name="Chronomancer"/> is the strongest (and only) build for <Specialization name="Mesmer"/> in fractals.
-Despite having one of the highest benchmarks in the game, this build is not that great in fractals due to long ramp-up times which make it strong for PuGs and a suboptimal pick for faster groups.
+Despite having one of the highest benchmarks in the game, this build is not that great in fractals due to long rampup times which make it strong for PuGs and a suboptimal pick for faster groups.
 If necessary the build can bring its own <Boon name="Quickness"/> and <Boon name="Might"/> making it rather self sufficient.

 To succeed as a <Specialization text="Power Chronomancer" name="Chronomancer"/> in higher-end groups you'll need to be able to **adapt** your rotation on the go and push the limits of your class, but even then you will probably be a hinderance for your group.